jaredgs93/Itzamna/README.md

   - Choose an **Operator** (e.g., AND, OR) to combine antecedents.

 - Define the **Consequent**:
-  - Specify the resulting skill and its value (e.g., Leadership Security is Low).
+  - Specify the resulting consequent and its value (e.g., Leadership Security is Low).

 #### 3. Save the Rule
 - Click the "Save Rule" button to store the new rule.